abs2g08/tubeview2/README.md

 # tubeview2

-Tubeview 2 is a nontrivial Youtube client written in Angular.js.
+Tubeview2 is a Youtube client written in Angular.js.

 ## Build & development